saibighneshprusty/Transport-Maintenance-Module/MTC-M/README.txt

 The files end with .html now.
 It's fine.
 For now.

-When we finish this project , all those .html files would become .php. (and it should)
+When we finish this project , all those .html files would become .php.